EmanuelSommer/PvalVis/README.md

 ## Example

-These are basic examples which show you how the functions display and highlight the p-values and the assumed density:
+These are basic examples which show you how the functions to display and highlight the p-values and the assumed density are used in practice:

 ``` r
 library(PvalVis)